kunhwiko/concepts/cloud/kubernetes/J-storage.md

 ---
 ##### emptyDir
 ```
-a) Ephemeral volume mounted on a particular pod that starts with empty contents.
-   Containers in the pod can read the same content.
+a) Ephemeral volume mounted to a pod that starts with empty contents.
+Containers in the same pod can access the same
-b) Each container can have different mount paths to the same emptyDir.
+   content.
+Note that containers can have different mount paths even to the same emptyDir.
-c) Contents are erased upon pod being deleted, but not erased when containers crash.
+b) Contents are erased upon pod being deleted, but not erased when containers crash.
+Contents are not erased upon node
-   Contents are not erased upon node reboot as contents are stored in disk.
+   reboot as contents are still stored in disk.
 ```

 ##### RAM backed emptyDir
 ```
 a) Faster read performance.
-b) Contents are lost upon node restart.
+b) Contents are lost upon node restart as memory is reset.
 c) By default, size of allocatable memory is half of node's RAM.
 ```

 ##### hostPath
 ```
 a) Mounts directory from host node's file system into a pod.
-   All pods on the same node that have this volume mounted can read the same content.
+All pods on the same node that have this volume mounted can
+   read the same content.
 b) Containers accessing host directories must be privileged to do so (e.g. root user) to allow writing.
 ```